electron/node-rcedit/README.md

 # node-rcedit

-Node module to edit resources of exe.
+Node module to edit resources of Windows executables.

 ## Building